Proekspert is looking for a recruiter with the right instinct for talent

 Known for its bossless culture, Proekspert is now looking for a new recruiter.
 We talked to Proekspert’s Chief Culture and HR Officer Tiina Seeman and Technical Recruiter Roberto Orru.

 Established with Estonian capital 27 years ago, Proekspert is a global business helping companies create and deliver products and services in the digital age.
 Proekspert helps companies understand why, how, and what should be built to make their efforts and investments produce value.
-It offers its customers a complete product development cycle, from idea to completed- and maintained product.
+It offers its clients a complete product development cycle, from idea to completed- and maintained product.

 There are megatrends in the world that guide and influence people’s lives and business successes.
 The digital revolution is fundamentally changing the practices and principles of how we live our lives.
 Our habits and expectations regarding companies’ services and products are changing.

-One of our customers – a European company with a long history of manufacturing a range of air conditioning and heating equipment – was confronted with changing customer expectations for these products.
+One of our clients – a European company with a long history of manufacturing a range of air conditioning and heating equipment – was confronted with changing customer expectations for these products.
 For example, it is becoming increasingly self-evident that the heating system can be switched on, or the home’s internal temperature can be adjusted, remotely via your smart device.
-Proekspert is a strategic partner for customers, helping bring their existing products into the modern world – connecting devices to the cloud, which creates opportunities for new services and applications for both the end-user and maintenance technicians.
+Proekspert is a strategic partner for clients, helping bring their existing products into the modern world – connecting devices to the cloud, which creates opportunities for new services and applications for both the end-user and maintenance technicians.

 You are looking for a recruiter today, which shows that you plan to grow in the near future.
 What are your current goals?